-Air pollution is caused by cars and household combustion, industries and waste burning, among others.
+Air Pollution Myths That Might Surprise You: Air pollution is caused by cars and household combustion, industries and waste burning, among others.
 Although regulations and laws are implemented in most countries, it remains to be high on the list of environmental issues of the last decade.
 Here are some myths that might surprise you about air pollution:

 1. Air pollution affects people of all ages the same way